invokable/laravel-boost-copilot-cli/README.md

 ## Supported Platforms

 - macOS
+- WSL
-- WSL (Native Windows is not supported, please use [laravel-boost-phpstorm-copilot](https://github.com/invokable/laravel-boost-phpstorm-copilot))
+  - Native Windows is not supported, please use [laravel-boost-phpstorm-copilot](https://github.com/invokable/laravel-boost-phpstorm-copilot)
+  - If you manually create an MCP config file, you can use Laravel Boost without this package.
 - Linux

 ### Laravel Sail